 Sometimes kids are simply too upset or overwhelmed to engage in a conversation.
 Writing allows for increased time for kids to process and respond, and helps kids’ (and adults’) brains to move from a place of reactivity to a place of logic.
 We all know how it feels when someone speaks to us critically, or in an angry or hostile tone.
 It’s very common to get angry or defensive (think about your last argument with your partner).
 Try writing to your child—a simple, short note to offer empathy or let them know that you’re there should they want to talk (or even write back).

 Communicating with our kids can be tricky.
-If you’re having a tough time engaging and communicating with your child, or you’re worried your child’s struggles are out of the ordinary, or you simply want some additional tools to improve communication, feel free to call the professionals at Parents Place for support.
+If you’re having a tough time engaging and communicating with your child, or you’re worried your child’s struggles are out of the ordinary, or you simply want some additional tools to improve communication, feel free to call us for support at 1-888-927-0839.